khangchung15/clueless/README.md

 # Clueless - Word Guessing Game

-A fun word guessing game where you provide clues to help an AI guess the word.
+Help an AI guess the word given in the prompt from another AI

 ## Local Development